Zabrimus/CoreELEC/README.md

 ## Switch OSD languange
-To be able to switch the OSD languange you have to This is not a VDR configuration/installation issue.
-To solve this, you have to
+To be able to switch the OSD languange you have to
 - install Kodi addon: locale
 - configure Kodi addon locale and choose your desired language
 - create/modify file /storage/.profile with (in my case it's german):<br>